-- agreement before being submitted to the regulatory body for approval, as appropriate. - (e) The person or organization responsible for the nuclear installation and its activities should ensure that the nuclear installation is operated only under the control and supervision of duly authorized personnel in adequate numbers that are acceptable to the regulatory body. - (f) Criteria for starting the nuclear installation after long term shutdown or after module replacement. - (g) Criteria for refuelling outages or for major maintenance programmes. - 3.56 Before issuing a licence for the operation of a nuclear installation, the regulatory body should verify that: - (a) The licensee has appropriate arrangements for reporting any deviation from normal operation to the regulatory body and for providing the regulatory body with routine reports on safety performance, adherence to regulatory requirements and efforts being made to enhance safety, as required by the regulatory body. - (b) The licensee has a programme for analysing accessible information regarding developments and changes in regulations, procedures, documents and recommendations from organizations that collect information on experiences relevant to nuclear safety.
-Such information should be taken into account in operation, as appropriate. - (c) Offsite emergency plans are established and that offsite authorities can effectively implement public protective actions (if required) for the lifetime of the nuclear installation. - (d) The licensee has plans for radioactive waste management and for decommissioning (including technical solutions, waste streams, the policy framework for disposal and funding), and that these will be reviewed and updated periodically during operation. - 3.57 Before a nuclear installation is brought back into operation following a refuelling outage, major maintenance activities, long term shutdown or other significant activities, the person or organization responsible for the nuclear installation and its activities should demonstrate to the regulatory body that the nuclear installation will be able to continue to operate in compliance with the operating licence.
-Resumption of operation may be subject to approval by the regulatory body, which should attach licence conditions, as appropriate.
+- (d) Changes11, including changes to procedures, the management system, processes, SSCs, that might affect safety should be reviewed, assessed and inspected, and should be subject to internal agreement before being submitted to the regulatory body for approval, as appropriate. - (e) The person or organization responsible for the nuclear installation and its activities should ensure that the nuclear installation is operated only under the control and supervision of duly authorized personnel in adequate numbers that are acceptable to the regulatory body. - (f) Criteria for starting the nuclear installation after long term shutdown or after module replacement. - (g) Criteria for refuelling outages or for major maintenance programmes.

+3.573.56 Before issuing an operating a licence for the operation of a nuclear installation, the regulatory body should verify that:

+- (a) -The licensee has appropriate arrangements for reporting any deviation from normal operation to the regulatory body and for providing the regulatory body with routine reports on safety performance, adherence to regulatory requirements and efforts being made to enhance safety, as required by the regulatory body. - (b) The licensee has a programme for analysing accessible information regarding developments and changes in regulations, procedures, documents and recommendations from organizations that collect information on experiences relevant to nuclear safety.
+Such information should be taken into account in operation, if as appropriate. - (c) Offsite emergency plans are in placeestablished and that offsite authorities can effectively implement public protective actions (if required) for the lifetime of the nuclear installation. - (d) The licensee has plans for radioactive waste management and for decommissioning (including technical solutions, waste streams, the policy framework for disposal and funding), and that these will be reviewed and updated periodically during operation.

+3.583.57 Before a nuclear installation is brought back into operation following a refuelling outage, major maintenance activities, long term shutdown or other significant activities, the person or organization responsible for the nuclear installation and its activities should demonstrate to the regulatory body that the nuclear installation will be able to continue to operate in compliance with the operating licence.
+Resumption of operation may be subject to approval or agreement by the regulatory body, which should attach licence conditions, as appropriate.

-Safety review
+Safety review of a nuclear installation

-- 3.58 Over the full operating lifetime of a nuclear installation, as part of the licensing process the regulatory body should require the person or organization responsible for the nuclear installation and its activities to provide, when necessary or at appropriate intervals, evidence in the form of a safety review10 that the installation remains fit to continue operation.
+3.593.58 Over the full operating lifetime of a nuclear installation, as part of the licensing process the regulatory body should require the person or organization responsible for the nuclear installation and its activities to provide, when necessary or at appropriate intervals, evidence in the form of a safety review12 that the installation remains fit to continue operation.
 For time-limited licences, this may be part of the licence renewal process.
-The objective should be to verify: - (a) That the nuclear installation adheres to current safety standards and national regulations; - (b) That the licensing basis remains valid; - (c) That any necessary safety improvements are identified; - (d) That the required level of safety is maintained until the next safety review is due for completion; - (e) That any measures necessary to ensure a high level of safety for the full expected operating lifetime, such as additional monitoring, are implemented; - (f) That interfaces between safety, security and safeguards are assessed so that conflicts are
+The objective should be to verify: